 This is what I needed.
 This is what was going to make me feel fulfilled I thought, and it did, and it still does.

 I spent a decent amount of time trying to trial and error all these “productive ways of living” most didn’t stick but the little bit I got out of it worked out for the better:

 There’s still so much for me to learn and that excites me.

 So much will change over the years, but that’s growth, that’s experience and it’s so refreshing to find these little moments in life, like your morning coffee, where you can look back and see all these things that have happened for you, all the lessons you will learn, and the possibilities you will have.

-And that, my friends, is how Morning Coffee Thoughts was brought about.
+And that, my friends, is how my practice of now was brought about.